 We make a note here that the χ2 test of independencies a non-parametric test.
 It applies to two nominal / binary (categorial) variables.
 Such variables are never normally distributed so checks on normality of distribution do not apply for this test as it not assumed by the test.

-In conclusion the ratio is not the same the same for all occupant types but we cannot prove this as our data wont let us.
+In conclusion the ratio is not the same the same for all occupant types but we cannot prove this as our data won’t let us.

 We can visualise the data like this: